semantifyit/ds-specifications/DomainSpecifications/DS-V5/Grammar/DomainSpecification/README.md

 # Grammar and semantics of Domain Specifications

-The grammar for Domain Specifications in DS-V3 consists of the following grammar nodes.
-They are explained through their differences to the DS-V1 grammar.
-DS-V3 can be seen as the enhanced and SHACL version of DS-V1.
+The grammar for Domain Specifications in DS-V5 consists of the following grammar nodes.

 * [Domain Specification Node](./DomainSpecification.md)
 * [Property Node](./Property.md)